harper233rf/thax-public/README.md

 As always, use of a VPN can hide your IP address from others.

+### IRC

+By default, the IRC service won't connect to anything.
+If you wish to use IRC chat, turn on `.irc auto-connect`.
+It is set to connect to `irc.2b2t.it` by default and join the `#fhchat` public channel, but neither is enforced.

 ## Known Issues

 Most recent Optifine release breaks Markers.
 All Optifine releases break XRay.
 (Also XRay isn't really XRay but install Wurst ffs)